City-of-Helsinki/helfi-test-automation-python/README.md

 - Report folder for run logs (related to project folder root)  (**optional**)

 For Full list of commands available run *robot --help* in command prompt
+## Run profiles:
+Robot Framework Uses profile files to run correct settings in CI and local runs.
+These settings files can be found from environments -folder

 # Docker and CI
 You can use Dockerfile to create container for Robot Framework.
 However Dockerfile should be combined with hel-fi environment in a way that from container you can run tests against helfi web platform.